pjamrozowicz/Social-Snake-Game/README.md

 # Social-Snake-Game
-Browser game snake created with React.js and Spring Boot with social features
+Browser game snake with social features created with React.js and Spring Boot.